On Non-Negative Quadratic Programming in Geometric Optimization: Experimental results

+Working backward, we solve an NNLS problem to deblur the image: find the non-negative $\mat{x}$ that minimizes $\norm{\mat{Ax}-\mat{b}}^2$, where $\mat{b}$ is the vector obtained by transposing the rows of the blurred image into columns, followed by stacking these columns in the row order in the blurred image.

+In running SolveNNQ on the space images, we compute the gradient vector at the zero vector and select the $20\tau$ most negative coordinates.
+(Recall that $\tau = 4\ln^2 \nu$ and $\nu$ is the total number of pixels in an image in this case).
+We call {\tt quadprog} with these $20\tau$ most negative coordinates as the only free variables and obtain the initial solution $\mat{x}_1$.
+Afterwards, SolveNNQ iterates as before.

-We experimented with four gray-scale space images bcea, nph, sts, and hst~\cite{hst,sts,bcea,nph}; note that the iterative scheme is efficient only when the intermediate and final solutions are sparse.
-We adopt the atmospheric turbulence point spread function to generate the blurring matrix $\mat{A}$~\cite{LB91}, which depends on a parameter $\sigma$; the larger $\sigma$ is, the blurrier the image.
-Multiplying $\mat{A}$ with a vector representing the original image generates a vector $\mat{b}$ that represents the blurred image.
-Working backward, we solve an NNLS problem to deblur the image: find the non-negative $\mat{x}$ that minimizes $\norm{\mat{Ax}-\mat{b}}^2$.
-We compare SolveNNQ with several software that can solve NNLS, including FISTA with backtracking (FISTABT)~\cite{fistabt,BT09}, SBB~\cite{KSD13}, FNNLS~\cite{LH95}, {\tt lsqnonneg} of MATLAB, and a single call of {\tt quadprog}.
-Figure~\ref{fg:blur-hst} shows the results on hst.
-Table~\ref{tb:blur} shows some statistics.
+We compared SolveNNQ with several software that can solve NNLS, including FISTA with backtracking (FISTABT)~\cite{fistabt,BT09}, SBB~\cite{KSD13}, FNNLS~\cite{LH95}, {\tt lsqnonneg} of MATLAB, and a single call of {\tt quadprog}.
+Table~\ref{tb:blur} shows the statistics of the relative mean square errors and the running times.
+Figure~\ref{fg:blur-hst} shows the deblurred images of hst produced by different software.
 When the relative mean square error of an image is well below 0.01, it is visually non-distinguishable from the original.
 In our experiments, SolveNNQ is very efficient and it produces a very good output.
-More details and more results on thermal images are given in Appendix~\ref{app:blur}.
+Figures~\ref{fg:nph}--\ref{fg:hst} show some vertical pairs of blurred images and deblurred images recovered by SolveNNQ.
 We emphasize that we do not claim a solution for image deblurring as there are many issues that we do not address; we only seek to demonstrate the potential of the iterative scheme.